drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Modeling Analyses

-The initial difficulty in clarifying the 3D features was in fact due to the existence of a stable pseudo-axial form of penicillin.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/modeling-analyses-459e7ced'><i class='fa fa-play' aria-hidden='true'></i></button>The initial difficulty in clarifying the 3D features was in fact due to the existence of a stable pseudo-axial form of penicillin.
 It appeared in molecular models and also in X-ray crystallography data as perfectly capable of mimicking the inactive compounds.
 *[nce]: New Chemical Entity: a compound not previously described.